mitchcapper/wpfdoist/SampleExtensions/Readme.md

 # Extensions
+Extensions allow you to easily stylize or add additional functionality to Todoist for how it parses tasks.
+You can do things like enable custom protocols (see the one note plugin for an example).
+You can call external programs or run your own .net code (ParserExtensionLink see UnsafeOneNote for an example).
+You can also do simple things like add colors or icons (see Highlighter example).

-Extensions can go in the application folder or the user folder.
+Extensions can go in the application folder or the user data folder.
 Extensions can be one of the following types:
 -	ParserExtension - Just replaces the regex match with html/text returned by the function
 -	ParserExtensionLink - calls a .net function and passes the first regex match to it when clicked